Scientists declare 2 Hawaii volcanoes have stopped erupting

 Alert levels for both volcanoes were reduced from watch to advisory.

-Mauna Loa began spewing molten rock Nov.
+Mauna Loa, the world’s largest volcano, began spewing molten rock Nov.
 27 after being quiet for 38 years, drawing onlookers to take in the incandescent spectacle, and setting some nerves on edge early on among people who’ve lived through destructive eruptions.

+It was Mauna Loa’s longest period of repose, said Ken Hon, the observatory’s scientist in charge.

 Lava-viewers in Hawaii Volcanoes National Park enjoyed the added rare marvel of being able to see Mauna Loa’s smaller neighbor, Kilauea, erupting at the same time.